particle-iot/docs/src/content/datasheets/asset-tracking/m8-temperature-humidity.md

 ![M8 Sensor Temperature/Humidity](/assets/images/tracker/m8-temp-humidity.png)

-The M8 Sensor Temperature/Humidity provides an easy way to measure temperature and humidity with the Tracker One.
+The M8 Temperature/Humidity sensor provides an easy way to measure temperature and humidity with the Tracker One.
 It connects to the M8 connector on the outside of the Tracker One.

 - IP 67 waterproof rating
 - Durable, weatherproof, metal casing